skip to main content

 Interviews:

-• Interviews, which are by invitation only, are held mid-October through February
+• Interviews are by invitation only.
+They are held mid-October through February.

 • Invitations to interview are offered via email or ERAS; interviews are then self-scheduled through ERAS.

 • The interview calendar fills by the end of November.
-An invitation-only waiting list is maintained, with openings filled on a first-come first-served basis.
+We maintain a waiting list, with invitations sent on a first-come, first-served basis.

 • The interview day begins at 7:30 a.m. and typically includes:

-• A short presentation by the program director
+• A welcome and presentation by the program director.

 If you have any questions regarding our program or the application process, please contact us at IMRP@carle.com or call (217) 383-4633.